 SCHOLAR & AUTHOR

 DANIEL SHIGO is an accomplished voice teacher, bass-baritone, scholar, and author.
 Dubbed the vocal Indiana Jones for finding the lost teachings of the father of voice science, Daniel is currently at work on his second book which explores his rediscovery of the Classical Italian Song School with a grant from the Agnes Varis Trust.

 Daniel made his solo debut in Spoleto, Italy with the Festival dei Due Mondi, in Gabriel Fauré's Requiem.
 A member of the New York City Opera and Metropolitan Opera, he appeared in over forty-five solo roles in seventy productions.
 Extensive experience as solo and ensemble member in both classical and musical theater genres gives Daniel a uncommon perspective; the skill and knowledge he brings to students is that of a tempered artist with more than twenty-five years experience as a performing artist and teacher.

 Daniel is the Founding Editor of VOICEPrints, has served on NYSTA's board of directors, and blogs at VOICETALK: Historical Perspectives on the Art of Singing.

-A member of the New York Singing Teachers Association, National Association of Teachers of Singing, and American Guild of Musical Artists, Daniel lives on the upper west side of Manhattan near Lincoln Center, where he teaches singing, and conducts research at the New York Public Library of the Performing Arts.
+A member of the National Association of Teachers of Singing and American Guild of Musical Artists, Daniel lives and teaches on the upper west side of Manhattan near Lincoln Center, where you can also find him researching and writing at the New York Public Library of the Performing Arts.

 His studio is founded on the teachings of Franceso Lamperti, Manuel García, Pauline Viardot-García, Anna Schoen-René, and Margaret Harshaw—an august lineage that is illumined through the revolutionary perspective of Alfred Tomatis—the Einstein of the Ear and Father of Psychoacoustics who explored the relationship between the ear, body, mind and voice.

 Daniel's approach is represented in his studio logo by a Fibonacci sequence—a golden spiral—which represents the inner workings of the ear, consciousness, and transformation.